 Attitudes and Social Relations

-- Hospitality and smiles: Filipinos are very kind and especially welcoming.
-A sincere smile, a friendly word, or a warm greeting are always appreciated and help ease interactions.
+- Hospitality and Smiles: Filipinos are known for their great kindness and warmth.
+A sincere smile, a friendly word, or a warm greeting is always appreciated and facilitates exchanges.

 - Openness toward foreigners: Curiosity about visitors is natural.
-Locals do not hesitate to start conversations or invite guests to share a meal or even the hospitality of their home.
-A prolonged gaze shows positive interest, never hostility.
+Locals do not hesitate to start conversations or invite guests to share a meal or even offer the hospitality of their home.
+If people look at you with curiosity, it is generally friendly and welcoming rather than intrusive.

 Respect and Codes of Politeness

-- It is recommended not to raise your voice or directly contradict your interlocutors to preserve social harmony.
+- Social Harmony: It is recommended not to raise your voice or contradict interlocutors directly in order to preserve social harmony (hiya).

-- Avoid pointing with a finger; instead, use gentle and deferential gestures.
-To indicate a direction, Filipinos discreetly use their lips.
+- Body Language: Avoid pointing with your finger; favor gentle gestures of deference.
+To indicate a direction, Filipinos often subtly point with their lips.

-- Accepting at least a bite of a dish offered is a gesture of respect; outright refusal is considered impolite.
+- Food Offerings: Accepting at least one bite of an offered dish is a gesture of respect; refusing outright is considered impolite.

 Useful Tagalog Vocabulary